 Engineered Rigging has a host of experienced talent under one roof: engineers, fabricators, riggers and project managers.
 Working together, we take a project from start to finish in record time.

 We are experts at replacing missing or inaccurate structural plans, conducting feasibility studies, solving logistical challenges and delivering turnkey design-build services.

-Whether we use our designs or yours, our production staff oversees the fabrication process at our Russellville, Arkansas facility, ensuring each and every item to exact specifications.
+Whether we use our designs or yours, our production staff oversees the fabrication process at our state-of-the-art Russellville, Arkansas facility.
+We produce each and every item to exact specifications.
 As a bonus, our in-house fabrication capabilities eliminate the down-time normally associated with waiting for a third-party vendor to deliver materials.

 - Structural steel & pipe

 Our Russellville, Arkansas facility is equipped with a 1000+ ton load test bed and modular frame designed specifically for heavy lift load testing.